JeanCarloBejaran/Economic_Statistics_ETLs/Economic_statistics_ETLs/Colorado Department of Revenue/Sales_Reports/README.md

-Each folder in this directory includes the ETLs for a dataset families.
+Each folder in this directory includes the ETLs for a dataset family.

 Example:
 1. Sales Reports